MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Brands detected

-This section shows the brands that customers have used during the sales calls.
+This section shows the brands that customers have used before in sales calls and used for the first time on the sales call.
 Using this insight, you can identify if any competitor brands are mentioned on the sales calls and update your sales strategies accordingly.

 The following image is an example of how the brands detected section is displayed: